HDDisBetterThanSSD/runahead-prefetch/README.md

 ```
 $ ./mp_tc_sim -t <trace_file>
 ```
+## Output
+After a run, a csv file with high-level statistics about the simulation of the trace file will be printed to the console and the outfile.
+Below is an example:
+87756679: Total Instructions,349952973
+87756679: Total Decoded Instructions,349952973
+87756679: Total Stalls,18073222
+87756679: Instruction Fetch Stalls,170656
+87756679: Decode Stalls,118778
+87756679: Total Jumps,0
+87756679: Total Mispredicted Jumps,0
+87756679: Total Calls,0
+87756679: Total Mispredicted Calls,0
+87756679: Total Returns,0
+87756679: Total Mispredicted Returns,0
+87756679: Total Taken Branches,0
+87756679: Total Not Taken Branches,0
+87756679: Total Mispredicted Branches,0
+87756679: Total Mispredicted Branch Directions,0
+87756679: Total Mispredicted Branch Targets,0
+87756679: Total f Misses,21334
+87756679: Total pf Misses,3170060
+87756679: Total f Requests,33431152
+87756679: Total pf Requests,32613171

+Below is a quick explanation of some of the statistics:
+- Decode Stalls: Total number of cycles in which the decode stage could not progress because it is starved
+- Instruction Fetch Stalls: Total number of cycles in which the fetch stage is stalled on the L1i cache
+- Total Stalls: Total number of cycles in which the fetch stage is stalled or starved.
+- f Misses/Requests: refers to L1i Misses/Requests from the fetch stage
+- pf Misses/Requests: refers to L1i Misses/Requests from the prefetch/predict stage

 ## Configurations
 Before every simulation the parameters used to configure the simulator are printed to the console.
 This implementation allows for a variety of configurations which can be configured in the Config.cpp file.
 Some of these configurations can also be changed by passing a command line option.
 Below includes a list of some of the configurations available: